This post contains affiliate links for your convenience. Click here to read the full disclosure.

 The best books to teach 1-year-olds new things

 This padded board book is a great book for teaching your baby some essential first words.
 It has 100 images for them to look at (and for you to talk about).
 The board book has sturdy pages, meaning that your baby can easily manipulate it for years.

 You’ve probably already heard about the very hungry caterpillar, right?
 Your parents probably read you this book, right?
 This book is a classic masterpiece that everyone knows about and loves!
-The very hungry caterpillar is one of the best books for 1 year old toddlers.
+The very hungry caterpillar is a great book for toddlers.
 It uses gorgeous illustrations to introduce them to days of the week and to counting.

 Reading to toddlers can be a rather tricky affair.
 Here are a few tips to ensure that you both get the best out of your reading experience.

 - Give your baby opportunities to participate in the reading process.
 For example, you can encourage them to turn the pages of the book you are reading.
 Evidence suggests that children who participate actively in reading benefit most from this activity.

 - Asking questions is an easy way to encourage your child to participate in the reading process: “where is the cat?”